lifebit-ai/cloudos-cli/README.md

   --instance-disk INTEGER  The amount of disk storage to configure.
                            Default=500.
   --spot                   Whether to make a spot instance.
+  --wait-completion        Whether to wait to job completion and report final
+                           job status.
+  --wait-time INTEGER      Max time to wait (in seconds) to job completion.
+                           Default=3600.
   --verbose                Whether to print information messages or not.
   --help                   Show this message and exit.
 ```